ManasiHaldankar/Leetcode-SQL-solutions/README.md

 Write a solution to find all the classes that have at least five students.
 Return the result table in any order.

+27. Find Followers Count

+Write a solution that will, for each user, return the number of followers.
+Return the result table ordered by user_id in ascending order.

+28. Biggest Single Number

+Find the largest single number.
+If there is no single number, report null.

+29. Customers Who Bought All Products

+Write a solution to report the customer ids from the Customer table that bought all the products in the Product table.
+Return the result table in any order.